hon

 This can be true of music as well.
 For some, a steady auditory diet of radio rock and roll is too much for their minds.
 Dr. Joel Robertson’s advances the idea that music effects brain chemistry, and so the type and intensity of the music one listens to can lead to depression and other disorders in some persons, and some children.

-Psychology Today, July/Aug 2007 also recently wrote on the subject of depression and cognitive-behavioral therapy, summarizing a study on CBT and its positive effects on depression, demonstrating stating cognitive-behaviroal therapy has proven to be more effective than antidepressants in both the short and long-term benefits.
+Psychology today also recently wrote on the subject of depression and cognitive-behavioral therapy, stating that cognitive-behaviroal therapy has proven to be more effective than antidepressants in both the short and long-term benefits.
+(July/Aug 2007)

-Cognitive-Behavioral therapy emphasizes the effects of thoughts on behavior along with performance-oriented focus.
+Cognitive-Behavioral therapy emphasizes the effects of thoughs on behavior along with performance-oriented focus.
 Two main themes in cognitive-behavioral therapy are:

 1. cognitive processes influence emotion, motivation, nd behavior; and